People of Synthace: Milena Stanković-Brunner, PhD – Scientific Solutions Consultant

 How much do you agree with the following statement: "I can clearly see how my work has an impact"?

 I definitely agree with that.
-Through our online demos we’ve seen more people really understand what Antha is about and realise that it could save them time and resources.
+Through our online demos we’ve seen more people really understand what the Synthace platform is about and realise that it could save them time and resources.

 What is the most rewarding part of your job?